Vivekanand-R/AI-Product-Framework/README.md

 6. Satya Nadella (Author of Hit Refresh)
 7. George Westerman (Author of Leading Digital: Turning Technology into Business Transformation - https://books.google.at/books/about/Leading_Digital.html?hl=de&id=Fh9eBAAAQBAJ&redir_esc=y)

 **6. Agile Methodology (Scrum, Kanban)** - Agile isn’t just a framework it’s a way of thinking that thrives on fast learning, constant iteration, and ongoing focus on what truly counts. --- Agile 2.0, Cloud schedules practices Agile internally and enables Agile transformation for customers through cloud-native tools, DevOps practices, instant QA Check, access visibility blocks list.
-AI initially likes to hear live 2.0 beats, so AI performed a thorough system-wide search the entire environment for Agile 2.0, not available, guess its occupied with org level.
+AI performed a thorough system-wide search the entire environment for Agile 2.0, not available, guess its occupied with org level.
 Super ultra customisable 2.0 will like this, another twin super coach practices agile.in/@PriyankaNKS as a reference for wave from diaphragm natively.
 Strong resemblance in the looks, expressions and similar 1.2b parameters beats.
 Redirect it to the correct comparision table:

 <img width="1091" height="222" alt="image" src="https://github.com/user-attachments/assets/3d5b7ddd-fedf-448b-b538-5ff31e3d6523" />